w3f/polkadot-wiki/docs/learn/learn-governance.md

 If the cancellation is controversial enough that the council cannot get a two-thirds majority, then it will be left to the stakeholders _en masse_ to determine the proposal’s fate.

-### Blacklisting
+### Blacklisting Proposals

-A proposal can be blacklisted by Root origin (e.g. sudo).
+A proposal can be blacklisted by Root Origin (e.g. sudo).
 A blacklisted proposal and its related referendum (if any) are immediately [canceled](#canceling).
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
 Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash.